AU reports 202 new COVID-19 cases, one self-reported hospitalization this week

-AU reports 52 total COVID-19 cases for the fall semester among nearly 7,000 tests
+The University reports 381 total cases during the fall semester

-American University reported 19 new coronavirus cases in the University community from the third week of fall semester classes on Sept.
+American University reported 202 new coronavirus cases in the University community from the last week of the fall semester on Dec.
 21.

-AU administered 2,476 tests between Sept.
-13 and Sept.
-19, according to its new COVID-19 Dashboard, for an on-campus test positivity rate of 0.36 percent.
-The University will update the dashboard every Tuesday during the semester, President Sylvia Burwell announced in an email to the community on Sept.
-7.
+AU administered 3,297 tests between Dec.
+13 and Dec.
+19, according to its new COVID-19 Dashboard, for an on-campus test positivity rate of 5.31 percent.
+This marks the highest amount of positive cases this semester and the highest amount of tests administered in a single week.

 AU’s weekly percentage of positive tests is calculated using only on-campus tests, according to Matthew Bennett, AU’s chief communications officer.
-That means that its reported 0.36 percent positivity rate is based only on nine of the 19 positive tests listed.
+That means that its reported 1.01 percent positivity rate is based on only 19 of the 28 positive cases listed.

 “Self-reported positive tests that were taken off campus (with a primary care provider, for example), are not part of the positivity rate,” Bennett wrote in an email to The Eagle.
 “Since we don’t know how many total tests were taken off campus, there is no way to compute the rate inclusive of self-reported positives.”